Mirantis/mke-docs/content/docs/concepts/architecture.md

 ### System and User Services

-These are Kubernetes workloads that run within the cluster—ranging from system-level services (monitoring, logging, ingress) to user-defined applications.
+The system and user services are Kubernetes workloads that run within the cluster, such as monitoring, logging, ingress, and user-defined applications.
+Use the MKE 4 control plane to manage the deployment and lifecycle of these workloads.

-Their deployment and lifecycle are managed by the MKE4k control plane (`mke-operator` and `k0rdent`).
+The system and user services are Kubernetes workloads that run within the MKE 4k cluster.
+On the system side, these services include monitoring, logging, and ingress, among others.
+On the user side, the services are typically user-defined applications.
+Using the MKE 4 control plane, you can manage the deployment and lifecycle of the various workloads.

 ## Architecture Diagram